Blog

 The International Baccalaureate (IB) functions as a non-profit academic entity, holding a prominent position among the elite educational boards in India and enhancing educational prospects for children aged 3 to 19.

-IB schools are revered, albeit associated with higher costs.
-The organization presents three fundamental programs: the primary years (KG to class 5), the middle years (class 6 to class 10), and the graduation program (class 11 and class 12).
+IB board schools are revered, albeit associated with higher costs.
+The organisation presents three fundamental programs: the primary years (KG to class 5), the middle years (class 6 to class 10), and the graduation program (class 11 and class 12).

 7. Council for the Indian School Certificate Examinations (CISCE)